DonatasJacin/maze-game/README.md

 density of dead-ends in the maze is increased.
 The difficulty of the game is dynamic.

 The implementation of this game is done in python, with the use of pygame.

+For an in-depth report, check the attached documentation.